 Here’s what you should know about using the right tech to onboard new remote hires efficiently and effectively.

-Unconscious biases can be found throughout the recruitment, onboarding, and day-to-day processes in an organization.
+Sometimes, people don’t realize they have biases.
+But these biases can affect how new employees are hired and how people treat them every day in a company.
 Using a tool like Ongig’s Text Analyzer can eliminate bias from your job descriptions, automatically flagging bias and stereotypes that might be exclusionary or offensive.

 It’s also important to introduce onboarding surveys throughout the process to find out whether or not your new remote hires are getting the support they need to become top performers.
-Provide a survey for your new employees after two weeks to get detailed feedback, and then again after two to three months to see exactly how they’ve been doing in this new remote work environment.
+Ask new employees how they feel about their new job after two weeks and then again after two to three months.
+This helps you understand how they are doing while working remotely.